 Learn the braids in my tutorial for 7-loop square and flat braids first, and braid a few of those before following this 9-loop tutorial.
+This is not a beginning-level tutorial!
 This braid requires using thumbs as well as fingers to hold loops.

 Notes on historical references, so-called ‘unorthodox’ variations, how I learned 9-loop braids, etc, follow the photo-tutorial.